 Buy on Amazon

-I received a copy of this book from Gallery, Threshold, Gallery books and NetGalley in exchange for an honest review.
+Thank you to Gallery, Threshold, Pocket Books and NetGalley who provided me with a copy of this book in exchange for an honest review.